Nimus-oes/javascript-exercises/basic/README.md

 6. Find out if 1st January will be a Sunday between 2014 and 2050.
 7. Calculate the days left before Christmas.
 8. Write a program that takes a random integer between 1 and 10, and the user is then prompted to input a guess number.
 The program displays a message "Good Work" if the input matches the guess number otherwise "Not matched".
+9. Convert temperatures to and from Celsius, Fahrenheit.
+Formula: c/5 = (f-32)/9 (where c = temperature in Celsius and f = temperature in Fahrenheit)